egendata/docs/content/egendata-core/data/messages.md

 --- | ---
 ...PERMISSION_BASE |  _Adds basic information about the permission requested._
 type | READ
-purpose | The reason the permission is requested._ // Why is the purpose needed in theREAD_PERMISSION_REQUEST if it is here??? kid | PURPOSE-GOES-HERE
+purpose | The reason the permission is requested. kid | PURPOSE-GOES-HERE

 ---